As usual, Cimino's crime (in terms of commercial success)

 The release disc also appears to have a booklet, but this was not available for review.

 A still powerful and impeccably crafted study in family, community and friendship and the devastating effects of war on all three.
-Optimum's Blu-ray, part of the Studio Canal Collection (a sprinkling of prestige titles that have been released simultaneously on the UK market), does the film proud in the transfer, the increased grain on the Vietnam sequences down to a decision made on the original shoot rather than an issue with the disc.
-Most of the extras have been carried over from Optimum's 2006 2-disc DVD release, and while I'm still not sure whether this is the right film to pair with the Vietnam documentary material, it does provide a small counterbalance to the film's Vietnam sequences and is an interesting inclusion nonetheless.
+Optimum's Blu-ray, part of the Studio Canal Collection (a sprinkling of prestige titles that have been released simultaneously on the UK market), does the film proud in the transfer, with the increased grain on the Vietnam sequences down to a decision made on the original shoot rather than an issue with the disc.
+Most of the extras have been carried over from Optimum's 2006 2-disc DVD release, and while I'm still not sure whether this is the right film to pair with the Vietnam documentary material, it does provide a small counterbalance to the film's war sequences and is an interesting inclusion nonetheless.
 As a whole the disc comes highly recommended.